joelparkerhenderson/system-quality-attributes/doc/atomicity/index.md

 </span>

+**Define atomic:** <span data-chatgpt-prompt="define atomic (computers and software)">An atomic transaction is a data transaction in which a series of data operations are treated as a single, indivisible operation.
+In other words, either all of the operations are executed and the transaction is committed, or none of the operations are executed and the transaction is rolled back.
+This guarantees that data are always in a consistent state, even if an error occurs during the transaction.
+Atomicity is one of the four key properties of an ACID data transaction; the four are atomicity, consistency, isolation, durability.</span>

 ## See Also

 * [Wikipedia: Atomicity (database systems)](https://wikipedia.org/wiki/Atomicity_(database_systems)): a transaction must be "all or nothing"; see [ACID](https://wikipedia.org/wiki/ACID).

 * [Dictionary: TODO](TODO)

-* [OpenAI: atomic](https:://openai.com): <span data-chatgpt-prompt="define atomic (computers and software)">An atomic transaction is a data transaction in which a series of data operations are treated as a single, indivisible operation.
-In other words, either all of the operations are executed and the transaction is committed, or none of the operations are executed and the transaction is rolled back.
-This guarantees that data are always in a consistent state, even if an error occurs during the transaction.
-Atomicity is one of the four key properties of an ACID data transaction; the four are atomicity, consistency, isolation, durability.</span>